-APEGA is a self-governing association responsible to the people of Alberta for the licensing of professional engineering and/or geoscience, the maintaining of professional standards and upholding the Code of Ethics.
-Under the The Engineering and Geoscience Professions Act, an Alberta Government statute, APEGA regulates the professions of engineering and/or geoscience in Alberta.
-This means that only those individuals licensed with APEGA can practice or use titles relating to these professions on projects in Alberta.
+APEGGA is a self-governing association responsible to the people of Alberta for the licensing of professional engineers, geologists and geophysicists, the maintaining of professional standards and upholding the Code of Ethics.
+Under the Engineering, Geological and Geophysical Professions (EGGP) Act, an Alberta Government statute, APEGGA regulates the professions of engineering, geology and geophysics in Alberta.
+This means that only those individuals licensed with APEGGA can practice or use titles relating to these three professions on projects in Alberta.

 OVERVIEW & STATISTICS